Leasing Cell Phone Towers and Rooftop Cell Sites

 What's the secret to negotiating a successful cell tower lease buyout when you swim with the sharks on Wall Street?
 First, understand that your wireless lease is a commodity that has value, and is not going to disappear tomorrow because of a new innovation or industry merger.
 Secondly, you can avoid dealing with the sharks altogether with the proper due diligence.
 Wireless landlords negotiating their lease purchase armed with this information improve their chances of walking away from the closing table with a smile.

 Steve has nearly ten years of wireless site acquisition, cell site lease negotiation and wireless project management experience.
-He is a Founding Principal at AirWave Management, a New Jersey-based wireless lease consulting and rooftop cellular communications site management firm.
-Steve's firm also specializes in assisting wireless landlords in the review and negotiation of cell tower lease buyout offers in the United States, on the web at http://www.Cell-Tower-Leases.com.
+He is a Partner at Tower Genius, an Idaho-based wireless lease consulting firm.
+Steve's firm also specializes in the acquisition of cell tower ground lease rental streams and makes cell tower lease buyout offers to wireless landlords in the United States.
+They can be found on the web at http://www.Cell-Tower-Leases.com.